 For the event, keynote speaker and CCHM executive director Brad Richardson will discuss brewing in the time of the Hudson’s Bay Company and Vancouver Barracks; the era of prohibition; the Women’s Christian Temperance Union; and the establishment and growth of Great Western Malting.

 “Last year, Steve Bader explored our contemporary craft brewing scene for our inaugural History on Tap event,” Richardson said.
 “This January, we’ll look at the earliest brewers in the Pacific Northwest and how those efforts shaped today’s thriving brewing industries.”

-The evening will commence with a gameshow-style segment in which local celebrities are invited on stage to answer a series of historical questions about Clark County and beyond.
-The questions will be drawn from a Clark County trivia game created by local historian and author Pat Jollota.
-The next segment, “Ask Pat,” will feature Pat’s answer to one question about local history, as selected from social media (#AskPat), email, or submitted through the museum.
+The evening will begin with a game show-style segment in which three members of the audience will be invited on stage to answer a series of historical questions about Clark County and beyond.
+Another segment, “Ask Pat,” will feature local historian Pat Jollota’s answer to one question about local history, as selected from social media (#AskPat), email, or submitted through the museum.

 Admission to History on Tap is $15 in advance, or $18 the day of the event.
 Tickets can be purchased at the Kiggins Theatre Box Office, Clark County Historical Museum, or online at kigginstheatre.com/movies/history-on-tap.

 Audio support for History on Tap is provided by the Courtney Irvin Trust.
 Additional support is provided by Vancouver’s Downtown Association and ZZeppelin.

 To learn more about the upcoming “History A-Brewin’” exhibit, visit cchmuseum.org/history-a-brewin.